NIFTy-PPL/NIFTy/docs/source/code.rst

 Abstract base class
 -------------------

+.. currentmodule:: nifty5.domains.domain

 One of the fundamental building blocks of the NIFTy5 framework is the *domain*.
-Its required capabilities are expressed by the abstract :class:`Domain` class.
+Its required capabilities are expressed by the abstract :py:class:`Domain` class.
-A domain must be able to answer the following queries:
+A domain must be able to answer the following queries: m

 - its total number of data entries (pixels), which is accessible via the :attr:`~Domain.size` property